Top identity and access management trends in education you need to know in 2024

 2. Student MFA

 The traditional username-and-password model cannot keep up with increasingly sophisticated cyber threats.
-Bad actors are increasingly targeting younger students through various cyber attacks, such as phishing, brute-force attacks, account takeovers, and even exploiting poor password practices.
+Bad actors are increasingly targeting younger students through various cyber attacks on schools, such as phishing, brute-force attacks, account takeovers, and even exploiting poor password practices.

 That’s why many schools are adopting multi-factor authorization (MFA) in the classroom on top of SSO systems.
 MFA enhances security by requiring users to provide two or more verification factors to gain access to their accounts.